-Skyline DPFs are sold, installed and supported through a network of specialized distributors across North America.
+Skyline DPFs and DOCs are sold, installed and supported through a network of distributors across North America.
 Contact us to find the distributor in your area.

 Why should I choose a Skyline DPF product over others?

-Skyline DPF’s are designed to be direct replacements to parts from the original equipment manufacturer (OEM), with exact fit geometry.
+Skyline DPFs are designed to be direct replacements for parts from the original equipment manufacturer (OEM), with exact fit geometry.
 Using OEM-grade substrates and coatings, Skyline provides performance equivalent to the OEM part.
-In addition to complying with emissions regulations, the Skyline DPF has demonstrated passive regeneration performance 50% greater than other aftermarket products.
+In addition to complying with emissions regulations, the Skyline DPF has demonstrated passive regeneration performance 50% greater than some other aftermarket products.
 It is more efficient, it will last longer, and if properly maintained, you will experience fewer warning lights.
-Essentially, the Skyline DPF is designed to keep your truck in service.
+Essentially, Skyline DPFs are designed to keep your truck in service.

-Can I use the Skyline DPF in California?
+Can I use a Skyline DPF or DOC in California?

-The Skyline is not approved for sale, installation or use in California.
+No. Skyline products are not approved for sale, installation, or use in California.
 Violators could be cited by state vehicle inspectors.

-How do I find the Skyline DPF part I need?
+How do I find the Skyline parts I need?

-The most direct way is to enter the OEM part number in the search field to find the correct replacement Skyline DPF.
+The most direct way is to enter the OEM part number in the search field on the Skyline website to find the correct replacement Skyline DPF.
 Or, you can try searching by engine model or by browsing the collection.
 Contact your Skyline distributor if you need assistance.

 Is there a minimum order?